 The primary factors considered during prioritization is length of homelessness and permanent disabling conditions.

-Exceptions to the above prioritization processprioritization based on length of homelessness and disabling conditions may be made through case conferencing and as appropriate to meet specialized client needs.
+Another factor in the prioritization process is connection to shelter, which is aimed at increasing system flow and maximizing limited shelter and housing resources.
+Exceptions to the above prioritization process prioritization based on length of homelessness and disabling conditions may be made through case conferencing and as appropriate to meet specialized client needs.
 In addition, case conferencing will be employed to ensure housing resources are aligned to client needs and promote effective resource utilization.